How to Sell Cajon Drums

 You have three major hurdles to address:

-- B) Links to the major cajon manufacturers dominate any Internet search results that include the word 'cajon'.
+- B) Links and paid reviews to the global cajon manufacturers dominate any Internet search results that include the word 'cajon'.

 - C) If customers don't hear, see or otherwise know about your cajons, they won't buy them.